-Although such lights are mostly very cheap, they should not be thrown away - just change rechargeable battery and your solar light will have few more years of life ahead.
+Although such lights are mostly very cheap, they should not be thrown away - just change the rechargeable battery and your solar light will have few more years of life ahead.

-Changing batteries is easy - turn off the lights, open battery cover (usually no tools are required) and check battery size, type and capacity.
+Changing batteries is easy - turn off the lights, open battery cover (usually no tools are required), and check battery size, type and capacity.

-I had several Duracell rechargeable NiMH batteries rated at 2450 mAh - such batteries are kind of overkill when compared with cheap NiMH batteries often found in outdoor solar lights, but I had them and I put the to good use.
+I had several Duracell rechargeable NiMH batteries rated at 2450 mAh - such batteries are kind of overkill when compared with cheap NiMH batteries often found in outdoor solar lights, but I had them and I put them to good use.

-Although new NiMH batteries have no memory effect and have very low self-discharge rate, it is good practice to charge them first, before actually using them.
+Although new NiMH batteries have no memory effect and have a very low self-discharge rate, it is good practice to charge them first, before actually using them.

-If you have smart charger/discharger, fully charge and then discharge the batteries 2-3 times using low currents and use them only then.
+If you have a smart charger/discharger, fully charge and then discharge the batteries 2-3 times using low currents and use them only then.

 Manufacturers often claim that such practice is not required, especially not with new batteries, but I do it anyway - it can't harm the batteries and can only help.
 Just my 2c.

-Put the new batteries into the battery's slots, close the slots and turn on the lights.
+Put the new batteries into the battery's slots, close the slots, and turn on the lights.

-LEDs should be off - to turn them on, cover upper part of the lights with hands or some cloth.
+LEDs should be off - to turn them on, cover the upper part of the lights with hands or some cloth.
 Since batteries are charged, LEDs should be on.